creusot-rs/creusot/HACKING.md

 ## Setup

-On top of the usual Rust/Cargo workflow, running the Creusot testsuite requires a working Why3 setup.
+On top of the usual Rust/Cargo workflow, the "Creusot developer setup" requires a working Why3 in order to run the testsuite and update tests proofs.
 You have two choices:

 - **By default** the testsuite will use the global Creusot configuration managed by `cargo creusot setup`.
 You first need to have successfully run `cargo creusot setup install` (or `cargo creusot setup install-external`).
-- **Alternatively** you can set a custom Creusot configuration for the testsuite in `.creusot-config/` at the root of the git repo.
+- **Alternatively** you can set a custom "developer" Creusot configuration in `.creusot-config/` at the root of the git repo.
 Start by running `cp -r .creusot-config.sample .creusot-config`.
-This will tell the testsuite to use whichever `why3` binary is in the PATH, but you can also tweak `.creusot-config/Config.toml` to point to a specific why3 binary.
+This will tell the testsuite to use whichever `why3` binary is in the PATH, but you can also tweak `.creusot-config/Config.toml` to point to a specific binary.

 The first option is recommended if you simply want a working setup to run the testsuite.